-This is because both have their pros and cons.
+However, both types of pools have their pros and cons.
 The biggest factors include the cost and time to main the pool as well as health of the owner.
-Another big factor is your pool type - the best above ground pools use chlorine.
+Another big factor is your pool type in terms of structure and position - the best above ground pools or inground pools.

 You don't need to make a decision about which one is the best.
 You just need to choose which one is best for you.
 With our comparison guide about a salt water pool vs chlorine pool you'll be able to decide which one is best for you without any problem.

 Salt water pools are great alternatives to traditional chlorine pools.
 Though they really only started gaining some traction in the 80’s they are slowly becoming more popular because they have a variety of benefits.

 One thing that should be cleared up is that salt water pools are actually a type of chlorine pool.
 They just have a lot less chlorine in them.
 What a salt water chlorinator does is when it take water in, it uses a process called electrolysis to produce chlorine that helps clean the pool in addition to the salt.

 While we broke one false rumor already, we’re going to shoot down some more and tell you what you really need to know about the truth of salt water pools.

 The cost of a salt water pool is typically what turns away most people.
 This is because salt water pools typically require a higher upfront cost which includes purchasing a salt water chlorinator or salt water generator as well as the initial salt needed to fill up the pool.

 The typical salt water system (chlorinator or generator included) is approximately anywhere from $500-$2200.
 It’s a big range, and we definitely recommend going for quality.